 El Fanadir is one of the longest dives we did in the Hurghada area.
 Starting out against the slight current, we headed due north for 30 minutes following the reef wall at 10m.
 This levelled off to a sandy bed before a drop-off descending to 25m.
 Then we turned around for a quicker trip back to the boat aided by the gentle current.

 Along the way I was impressed by the loads of different reef fish as well as the colours and variety of corals and sponges on the wall.
 In comparison, the sandy floor at first seemed to be barren of life.
 I couldn't have been more mistaken!
 Upon closer inspection, an octopus was making a very good impression of an innocent rock, and torpedo rays would take shape out of nothing at all.
 On the smaller side, stonefish gave themselves away by gulping at seamoths.

-I was happy to find that Emperor Divers apply the same professional service standards to their day trip diving operations as I had experienced on their liveaboard.
-The dive centre is just 5m from the jetty and the crew ensure your equipment is all carried aboard.
+I was happy to find that Emperor Divers apply the same professional service standards to their day trip operations as I had experienced on their liveaboard.
+Their SCUBA centre is just 5m from the jetty and the crew ensure your equipment is all carried aboard.
 The one drawback is that the boats don't have compressors on board and the tanks for the day are loaded onto the dive deck which can sometimes restrict the available space, but the inconvenience is not that dramatic.